dylanhmorris/labtea/README.md

 This generates a page called ``index.html`` within the default output directory ``site`` from a template ``index.html.tmpl`` found in the default template directory ``templates`` using data from a ``YAML`` file called ``fall2016.yaml``.

+## Pushing files to the remote server
 ##### pushfile.sh
-You can then push files to the remote server's public_html folder using the shell script ``pushfile.sh``.
-Warning: as the folder name suggests, that will make these files public online!
+You can push files to the remote server's public_html folder using the shell script ``pushfile.sh``.
+Warning: as the folder name suggests, this files will then be public online!

 Example:
 ``sh pushfile.sh index.html`` would push the file ``index.html`` to the remote server, overwriting any existing file with that name.

+You can also push files manually using any Secure Copy Protocol (SCP) or Secure File Transfer Protocal (SFTP) client.

-#### Updating the website
+## Updating the website
 Most updates to the site will simply involve generating and overwriting ``index.html``.

 But when you make an ``index.html`` file for a new semester, make sure to archive the previous semester's talks: